sesac/ios-mobile-toolkit/README.md

 ## Hacking on the code

-This repository uses git submodules to pull in its dependencies. **Make sure to perform a recursive submodule initializeation after cloning.**
+This repository uses git submodules to pull in its dependencies. **Make sure to perform a recursive submodule initialization after cloning.**

-    git@github.com:rumblefish/ios-mobile-toolkit.git
+    git clone git@github.com:rumblefish/ios-mobile-toolkit.git
     git submodule update --init --recursive